 Housing, Stipend and Duration

-This apprenticeship can be from 5-9 months, March through November.
-The mentors are open to the apprentice starting ASAP and providing work through the winter.
-(Email firstname.lastname@example.org for details!)
+*This apprenticeship can be from 5-9 months, April or May through November.
+The mentors are also open to providing work through the winter.

 *Laundry is in the main house and can be used until 9pm.
 Internet is only available on individuals phones (personal data plan would be need to be used for internet) The apprentice will need their own vehicle for private use. .